charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 Tracking and allocating bulk quantifies of food gave rise to writing and politics.
 Wars between professional armies demanded new weapons and armor.
 Close proximity to livestock was a vector for new diseases.
-Spain's technological dominance over the Incas comes as no surprise when we consider that wheat (domesticated 8,000 BCE) gave Spain a 4,000 year head start compared to the Inca Empire's corn (domesticated 4,000 BCE).
+Spain's technological advantages over the Incas come as no surprise when we consider that wheat (domesticated 8,000 BCE) gave Spain a 4,000 year head start compared to the Inca Empire's corn (domesticated 4,000 BCE).

 This brings us to the "real" question of the book: why did the rise and spread of food production differ between continents?